Gajus - Fotolia

 • Use only approved e-signature tools or portals.

-• Ensure that users enable two-factor authentication.
+• Make sure users enable two-factor authentication.

 E-signatures continue to support document digitization that some businesses still struggle to handle.
-While not every organization is rushing to implement e-signatures across business operations, this shift brings various benefits.
+While not every organization is rushing to implement e-signatures across operations, this shift brings various benefits.

 Next Steps